Yuderqui Contreras: 2012

-In May, Contreras raised her body weight to 55.7 kg and competed in the under 58 kg category at the Pan-American Championship held in Antigua, Guatemala winning the bronze medal with a total lifted of 206 kg.
+In May, Contreras raised her body weight to 55.7 kg and competed in the under 58 kg category at the Pan-American Championship held in Antigua Guatemala, Guatemala winning the bronze medal with a total lifted of 206 kg.

 The Dominican Republic Weightlifting Federation awarded Contreras with her 6th "Female Weightlifting athlete of the Year", and also being considered by the national Olympic Committee for the National Athlete of the Year Award.
 She finished in 4th place after the winner, taekwondo practitioner Gabriel Mercedes, table tennis player Wu Xue and volleyball player Bethania de la Cruz.

 After the National Federation gave her one of the two entries given to the National Olympic Committee by the International Weightlifting Federation to participate in the Olympic Games, Contreras was set to practice under the guidance of Belarusian Leonte Goncharenko.
 Even though she was lifting 100 kg in snatch and 120 kg in clean and jerk and one of her country's biggest hope for an Olympic medal, she failed her three attempts for 94 kg in snatch falling out of the competition.